Here are some recommendations based on personal experience. This is by no means a complete survey.

 Executive Summary: Most lenses for large format are quite good.
 For general shooting conditions, the images they make are often indistinguishable.
 Some of the best large format lenses are diffraction-limited: at their best settings they deliver the maximum resolution allowed by the laws of optics for their focal length.
 The advantages of one lens over another often boil down to secondary considerations like size, weight, filter size and price.

-Because Large Format lenses have been manufactured over a long period of time, models and brands still circulate in the used market that were made by illustrious design houses of yore: Kodak, Zeiss, Goerz, Wollensak, Cooke, Voigtlander, Bausch and Lomb, Dallmeyer, Ilex, Meyer, Pinkham and Smith, etc. These "vintage" designs are still in use today.
+Because Large Format lenses were manufactured over a long period of time, models and brands still circulate in the used market that were made by illustrious design houses of yore: Kodak, Zeiss, Goerz, Wollensak, Cooke, Voigtlander, Bausch and Lomb, Dallmeyer, Ilex, Meyer, Pinkham and Smith, etc. These "vintage" designs are still in use today.
 In some cases, they perform so well that except at extreme enlargements, no difference can be discerned.
 However for certain applications - portraits for example - some older lenses with optical imperfections are preferred, even sought out.

 With regard to resolution, many modern lenses for Large Format do not offer dramatic improvements in sharpness over earlier versions: what they offer is greater coverage and reduced flare.
 Starting in the 1940's, manufacturers started coating lenses to minimize internal reflections which cause flare and loss of contrast.
 Coatings made possible lenses of complex design with many internal elements.
 Without effective coating and special optical glass, modern lens designs would be useless.
 Vintage lenses were purposely simple with a minimum of air/glass surfaces to avoid flare and reduce size and weight.